 Things You'll Need

-- Chalk pencil
+Chalk pencil or fabric marker

 Heavy-duty sewing needle (size 16 or larger)